lookbook-hq/lookbook/docs/src/_user_docs/installation.md

     Lookbook can also be run in production - see [the deployment docs](<%= guide_url :deployment %>) for details on how to set that up.
   <% end %>

-  <% s.with_block_subheading "Mount Lookbook in your app", id: "step-2", step: 2 %>
+  <% s.with_block_subheading "Mount the Lookbook engine", id: "step-2", step: 2 %>

   <% s.with_block_prose do %>
-    Next mount the Lookbook engine at a path of your choosing in your `config/routes.rb` file:
+    Next mount Lookbook at a path of your choosing in your `config/routes.rb` file:

     ```ruby
     Rails.application.routes.draw do